cmpitg/cmpitg.github.com/projects/espada-text.md

 * This page like a brain-dump, although it's more formal than a brain-dump and much less formal than an essay.

-* I do complain some languages at some points.
+* I do make complaints about some languages at some points below.
 This is purely my subjective opinion, *no offense towards the language creators and the community around the languages*.
 Please kindly leave me a message if you feel offended and I apologize if you feel so.

 * This is **not** an attempt to clone *Emacs*, *Vim*, *TextMate*, *Sam*, *Acme*, ... and the like.
 My ambition is to combine the **best** of them all.